dante4rt/EVM-wallet-generator/README.md

 <br>

-Remember: <br>
+## Prerequisites: <br>
-You need to have NodeJS on your computer => https://nodejs.org/en.
+Make sure you have Node.js installed on your computer.
+If not, you can download it here: https://nodejs.org/en.